mmilano/SidePanelCollapse/README.md

 1. Clone the repository, or download and unzip.
-1. Copy all of the `/src` sidePanelCollapse files to a location in your own project
+1. Copy all of the `/src` sidePanelCollapse javascript and SCSS files to a location in your own project.
 1. If Bootstrap 4 is not already in your project's dependencies, add it.
 E.g.
 `npm install --save-dev bootstrap`.
-SidePanelCollapse's SCSS references one or two Bootstrap variables, and so the whole thing needs to be available (which it is in the demo, via the `node-modules`)
+SidePanelCollapse's SCSS references one or two Bootstrap variables, and so the whole thing needs to be available (which it is in the demo, via `node-modules`).

  ```sh
 src/scss/sidePanelCollapse.scss